dovecot/documentation/source/admin_manual/ssl/certificate_creation.rst

 There are two ways to get a CA signed certificate: get it from an external CA, or create your own CA.

 The clients have a built-in list of trusted CAs, so getting it from one of those CAs will have the advantage of the certificate working without any client configuration.
 There are already-trusted-CAs where you can buy the certificate, and there are already-trusted-CAs where you can get your certificate for free.
-On the oher hand, if you create your own CA, you'll have to install the CA certificate to all the clients (see `certificate_client_importing`.
+On the other hand, if you create your own CA, you'll have to install the CA certificate to all the clients (see `certificate_client_importing`.

 So the two options end up being three: